-- We show how to represent common types of domain models as knowledge rules, and how to use these knowledge rules to obtain more accurate alignments.
+We show how to represent common types of domain models as knowledge rules, and how to use these knowledge rules to guide the ontology matching process, leading to more accurate alignments.
 Our approach is especially effective in identifying the correspondences of numerical or nominal datatype properties.
-By incorporating complex concepts, our approach is also capable of discovering complex correspondences, which is a very difficult scenario in the ontology matching task. - We evaluate the effectiveness of KAOM in three domains with different types of knowledge rules, and show that our approach not only outperforms the state-of-the-art approaches for ontology matching in one-to-one matching, but also discovers complex correspondences successfully.
+By incorporating complex concepts, our approach is also capable of discovering complex correspondences, which is a very difficult scenario in the ontology matching task.

+• We evaluate the effectiveness of KAOM in three domains with different types of knowledge rules, and show that our approach not only outperforms the state-of-the-art approaches for ontology matching in one-to-one matching, but also discovers complex correspondences successfully.